insect-eating pitcher plants in an Irish bog

 Wetlands act as water filters.
 They prevent floods and erosion.
 They provide food and homes for fish and wildlife.
 They absorb nutrients, sediment, and pollutants before they reach rivers, lakes, and oceans.

 a small marsh village in the Philippines

 a mangrove forest in Brazil

-Still, wetlands are under threat across the world.
+As important as they are, wetlands are under threat across the world.
 People are draining, dredging, damming, and channeling them.
 They are converting wetlands into cropland, pasture, and places for housing.
 They are using them for dumping grounds for waste and sewage.
 And when people aren’t interfering with them, climate change is.
 Climate change can bring floods or droughts.
 It can increase water temperatures, killing wetland plants and animals.

 In this issue, we’ll take a guided tour of some wetlands.
-Our National Geographic Explorers will tell you about the power of wetlands.
-We’ll also look at the challenges we face to protect them.
+Our National Geographic Explorers will help you understand the beauty and power of our world’s wetlands and the challenges we all face to protect them.

 Brenna Maloney, managing editor, Explorer